fluckmic/shila/README.md

 ## Implementing and Evaluating MPTCP on the SCION Future Internet Architecture

-This repository contains all relevant data of Michael A. Flückiger's master thesis (conducted from March to August 2020).
+This repository contains all relevant data of Michael A. Flückiger's master thesis (March to August 2020).

-### Abstract

 ### Content